nikouu/Adafruit-Feather-CO2-Meter/README.md

 | ------------ | ---------------------------------- | ----------- | --------------------------------------------------------------------- |
 | Efficiency 2 | Efficiency 1 + power spike removal | 0.11W-0.15W | Then with the spike to 0.71W at the 5 minute mark to do a single read |

-After these improvements, the battery now lasts **54 hours**, or 4.5 times longer than the first stable release.
+After these improvements, the battery now lasts **54 hours**, or 4.5 times longer than version 1.0.

 ## Future ideas